owntracks/booklet/docs/features/friends.md

 It gets better.

 You probably don't want to remember the (sometimes cryptic) topic names of your friends or family members, but you would like to see their names and a matching face.
-That's no problem: OwnTracks can do that.
+That's no problem: OwnTracks can do that, using [CARDS](card.md).

 Depending on the device you're using, the procedure differs slightly.